-Why I’ve created a UI starter kit
+Why I have created a starter kit for product designers

 Product design shares several recurring elements and technics, so I found it might be a good idea to work with a starter kit to save some time.
 Unfortunately, most of the available ones didn’t satisfy me 100%, which drove me into creating Bica – my own UI starter kit built solely for Figma and its excellent features.
 In this article, I’d like to explain my perception of what makes a good UI starter kit, the limits of most available ones, and how Bica is trying to do things differently.